France, Guides

 Closes one hour earlier during low season (November 1st through March 31st)

-In addition to its size, Versailles Château is also the most visited château in all of France.
+In addition to its size, Versailles Château is also the most visited château in France.
 Around 30,000 people visit the palace each day.
-That is a whole lot of people.
+You’re almost bound to run into crowds during your visit at some point.

 The main areas are the palace, gardens and estate of Trianon, so I’m going to focus this article on these three sections.
 However, if you have extra time, here are a few other sections you can visit: